Shandarin/Echo-player/README.md

 # Echo Player
 Echo Player is a WPF-based video player designed to simplify language learning through video watching.

-#### This project is still under developing, we are open for feedbacks!
+#### This project is currently under development.
+Sorry for the bugs; we’re working on fixing them!

 #### Tested Language:
 | Native\Learning  | English   | Chinese | Spanish |France |